liam-wiltshire/talks/hackthesystem/content.md

 ???

 - You can see that the valid user took a clearly detectable amount of additional time
- - In the real world, in order to average around network lag, DB query variation etc you'd need to run the query significantly more than 10 times, but the the power of some botnets etc these days, that's entirely possible!
+ - In the real world, in order to average around network lag, DB query variation etc you'd need to run the query significantly more than 10 times, but that's entirely possible!

 ---
 class: content-even

 # Timing Attacks

 - Rate Limit
-  <br /><br />
+  - Requiring attackers to use a network of different devices, from different countries makes it significantly harder to filter out the noise
 - Fixed execution time functions

 ???

-- So, how do we defend against them?
+- As we've touched upon before, many large botnets have thousands of IPs - so they can work around the rate limit
-- For anything that requires lots of requests, rate limiting is a good call
+    - however the likelihood is those different connections will be in different locations, different types of devices - IP cameras, doorbells etc, have different latency, making averaging out the variability much harder
-    - As we've touched upon before, many large botnets have thousands of IPs - so they can work around the rate limit, however the likelihood is those different connections will be in different locations, have different latency, making averaging out the variability much harder
+    - And if it's not worth the attackers time, they'll move on
-- Fixed execution time - forcing a function to run for a specific amount of time is a double-edged sword - on the one hand it can work, however, if you set it too short then it won't make all calls last the same amount of time, and if you set it too long you are making users wait unnecessarily.
+- Fixed execution time - forcing a function to run for a specific amount of time is a double-edged sword
-    - Remember, one of our aims is to make an attack not worthwhile for a hacker, so adding this as an additional layer might be something you consider
+  - on the one hand it can work, however, if you set it too short then it won't make all calls last the same amount of time, and if you set it too long you are making users wait unnecessarily.

 ---